Renan2010/archminer/README.md

-# archminer
+# Arch Miner
-Arch Miner.
-An Arch Linux system focused on mining
+A pocket-sized operating system you can put on a USB stick to turn any PC into a mining rig